American Communist Party (2024): Middle East and Turkey

 On July 27, 2024, Helali met with the representatives of the Palestinian Popular Struggle Front (PPSF).
 The PPSF representatives praised the ACP for its "intellectual and political identity" and "its principled positions in support of the Palestinian cause and all just causes in the world", while Helali affirmed ACP's support for the establishment of an independent Palestinian state with capital in Jerusalem.

 In February 2025, ACP leaders Helali, Al-Din, and Hinkle attended the funeral of Hassan Nasrallah, the third Secretary-General of Hezbollah.
 ACP leaders praised Nasrallah as a "hero of the revolutionary forces and freedom-loving peoples around the world".

 In March 2025, on International Quds Day, party founder Jackson Hinkle gave a speech at Al-Sabeen Square in Sanaa, Yemen, during which he pledged ACP's support to the cause of the Houthi movement and decried the "terrorist attacks" carried out by the United States against Yemen.
-Reporting on the speech, Hrvatska radiotelevizija called Hinkle "the most famous American communist today".
-Christopher Helali and Hinkle were also speakers at a Houthi-organized conference in Sanaa on Palestine, where along with other guests as Adil Abdul-Mahdi, Zwelivelile Mandela, Clare Daly, and Mick Wallace, ACP leaders called for the liberation of Palestine.
-Upon returning to the United States, Helali was briefly detained by the U.S. Customs and Border Protection; Foreign Policy wrote that the incident resulted in Helali "further cementing his credentials".
+Christopher Helali and Hinkle spoke at a Houthi-organized pro-Palestine conference in Sanaa with guests including Adil Abdul-Mahdi, Zwelivelile Mandela, Clare Daly, and Mick Wallace.

-In July 2025, Hinkle participated in the 2025 Eastern Mediterranean Black Sea Conference, meeting with Doğu Perinçek, the chairman of Turkey's Patriotic Party.
-At the conference, Hinkle announced the partnership of the American Communist Party with the Patriotic Party, stating: "We are delighted to partner with the Patriotic Party.
-You have the power to silence and stop imperialist power.
-The Islamic world will unite against Israel, and the West will stand against Israel.
-The revolutionary tradition embedded in Türkiye's history is an example for the region.
-Similarly, if all the forces fighting imperialism come together, as Khomeini did, Russia, China, and the Democratic People's Republic of Korea will defeat imperialism."
+In July 2025, Hinkle met with Doğu Perinçek, chairman of Turkey's Patriotic Party, with ACP "partnering" with the Patriotic Party.
+Hinkle stated: "The Islamic world will unite against Israel and the West will stand against Israel. [....]
+If all forces that fight against imperialism – like Khomeini – come together, Russia, China, and the Democratic People's Republic of Korea will defeat imperialism."